5.) Digital Assistance

 The wearable market has, as of currently, been a scenario full of wins and losses.
 Google Glass, the smart glasses that were supposed to be the next big thing, are now widely irrelevant and is worn mostly by people known generally referred to as “Glassholes”.
 Whether this new phrase says something about wearable technology or more about the crappy marketing strategy of providing a new product to a select elite class is open to criticism, however in the view of most people, it’s obviously the latter.
 Disregarding that one unfortunate fact, a recent study concluded that smart glasses will be everywhere on manufacturing shop floors, healthcare, mobile workforce and 3D modeling cases.

 In modern day America, tablets and smart boards made themselves a part of the classroom in schools across the country.
-For tablets to have impact, there needs to be digital content for every curriculum.
+For tablets to have an impact, there needs to be digital content for every curriculum.
 Students are able to access and download things called e-books from various school websites and from there they can begin a new kind of studying experience.
 This is not a typical e-book, it is actually an interactive book that also contains a virtual lab, where students are able to click on hyperlinks and watch videos.
 They can also drag and drop certain icons in order to conduct science experiments.

-Watch the video below to see how our everyday is predicted to look in 2020!
+Watch the video below to see how our every day is predicted to look in 2020!